EnderPey/Shakespear/README.md

 The GPTmodel can also generate any number of sequence simultaneously.

-I have example outputs for each model listed in the repositorie for anyone curious
+I have example outputs for each model listed in the repository for anyone curious

 ## Challenges

- - Learning how to read documentation and api implementation so I could optimize the model to run on my Macbook M2 chip.
+ - Optimizing Model for Macbook M2 Chip

- -  Scaling down the GPTmodel in order to prevent overfitting and my validation losses from increasing.
+ -  Preventing overfitting

- -  Chopping up the training in smaller batches by using checkpoints and loading the model back in to resume training
+ -  Using chekcpoints to handle large amounts of training

 ## Lessons Learned